 Cryptocurrency is a big investment play among an increasing amount of the population.
 All leading investment banks are facilitating investments in crypto to their clients.
 That said, crypto is still viewed as volatile and unpredictable for many organizations offering long-term financial planning so it is likely that any investment plan would carry higher fees due to the higher risks involved.

-Austria’s Financial services’ outlook on Bitcoin and crypto economy
+Austria’s financial outlook on Bitcoin and the crypto economy

 Crypto regulation in Austria